Chewy & Soft Vegan Chocolate Chip Cookies (Better Than Tollhouse!)

 - Whisk: In a medium bowl, whisk together the flour, baking soda, and sea salt.
 Set aside.

 - Make the dough: In a large bowl, whisk together the vegan butter, sugar, brown sugar, dairy free yogurt, and vanilla.
-Then add in the flour, cornstarch, baking soda, and sea salt.
+Then add in the flour, baking soda, and sea salt.
 Use a rubber spatula to fold together.
 Stop just before all of the flour is mixed in.

 - Add in the chocolate chips: Fold in chocolate chips until evenly distributed.